HM Excise: Amalgamations

 Combined Customs, Excise and Stamp Office in Bradford, dating from 1899.

 During the 1840s the Excise Office contracted as further duties were repealed (e.g. that on glass in 1845).
 Before long, plans were being drawn up to merge the much-reduced department with the Board of Stamps and Taxes (itself formed from a recent amalgamation).
-The merger was achieved after Parliament passed the Inland Revenue Board Act in January, 1849.
+The merger was achieved after Parliament passed the Inland Revenue Board Act 1849 (12 & 13 Vict. c.
+1) in January 1849.

 The reduction in excise duties continued post-amalgamation, with duties being repealed on bricks (1850), soap (1853) and paper (1861).
 In 1880 malt duty (which had been in place since 1697) followed suit; but it was replaced by a new excise duty on beer (which varied depending on the specific gravity of the product).
 In addition, the excise staff inherited responsibilities from other departments of the Revenue, such as railway passenger duty and 'establishment licences' (formerly 'assessed taxes') by which duty was payable on such luxuries as carriages, menservants and the display of armorial bearings.

-In the early 20th century a decision was taken to unite the two Boards responsible for indirect taxation; the Board of Customs and Excise was formed in 1909, leaving the Inland Revenue to administer direct taxes (principally income tax, which had been re-introduced in 1842).
+In the early 20th century a decision was taken to unite the two boards responsible for indirect taxation; the Board of Customs and Excise was formed by the Revenue Act 1909 (9 Edw.
+7. c.
+43), leaving the Inland Revenue to administer direct taxes (principally income tax, which had been re-introduced in 1842).